liangsd19980213/CS-SVA/README.md

    cd baseline/model
    python run_model.py
    ```
-**RQ2: How different pruning granularites impact the performance of CS-SVA?**
+**RQ2: ow does varying pruning granularity impact the performance of CS-SVA?**
 To analyze the impact of different pruning granularities on CS-SVA's performance, we conduct experiments using three pruning strategies:
 - **slim** (CS-SVA’s original pruning method)
 - **token** (token-level pruning)